Ecwid/ecwid-api-docs/includes/_products.md

 name |  string |  Product title
 price | number |  Base product price priceInProductList | number |  Product price displayed in the product list.
-May differ from the *price* value when the product has combinations and the default combination's price is different from the base product price compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store created | string | Date and time of the product creation.
+May differ from the *price* value when the product has combinations and the default combination's price is different from the base product price compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store created | string | Date and time of the product creation.
 Example: `2014-07-30 10:32:37 +0000`